Hike #20: The Apartment Hike–First Installment

 Second stop: Michelle and Dave’s, Laurel Heights

-At the end of our first 2 mile stretch through Pacific Heights we found ourselves in front of a seriously delightful spread that included quiche, bagels, muffins, mimosas, and bloody marys complete with garnishes.
-Glorious.
+At the end of our first 2 mile stretch through Pacific Heights we found ourselves in front of a seriously delightful brunch that included quiche, bagels, muffins, mimosas, and bloody marys.
+With garnishes.
 We also got to hang out in the backyard area and picked up 3 more hikers.
-The 30 minutes went by quickly, and before you knew it we were stuffed full of quiche and on our way to…
+But 30 minutes isn’t very long, and before you knew it we were stuffed full of quiche and on our way to…

 Third Stop: The Dude’s, The Presidio